Skip Navigation

 • New train equipment

-• Future regional service stations at North Haven, Newington, West Hartford and Enfield
+• New train stations at North Haven, Newington, West Hartford and Enfield

-• Long-term improvements to the Hartford Viaduct and the Connecticut River bridge at Windsor Locks
+• Long-term improvements to the Hartford Viaduct and the Connecticut River Bridge in Windsor Locks

 • High-level platforms, pedestrian overpasses, parking, and other amenities at Windsor and Windsor Locks